CodecoolGlobal/tech-interview-workbook-gyongyiovics/docs/module_progbasics.md

 ### Debugging

 #### What techniques can you use while debugging a program in Python?

+Reading the program, and understanding what it does (filter semantic issues if there is any), running the program (in order to see if there is a typo or a syntactic error), using tools like a debugger (e.g. Thonny).

 #### What does step over, step into and step out mean while using the debugger?

+If we start the debugger (e.g. the built-in debugger in Visual Studio Code), the debug console panel is displayed and shows the debugging output, and the debug status appears in the status bar:

+Through the debug toolbar we can select a line in our code, and step into that to see what the issue is.
+We can also step over an issue, leaving it as it is and step out of the current line if we are done or corrected the error.

 #### How can you start to debug a program from a certain line using the debugger?

+I can step into the line (a red dot appears beside the line I am interested in), run the program with the debugger, which will stop if there is an issue, and show the errors on the status bar.

 ### Version control